swarnendu-stat/bnns/README.md

 - Choice of activation functions (e.g., sigmoid, ReLU, tanh).
 - Outputs for regression (continuous response) and classification (binary and multiclass).
+- Choice of prior distributions for weights, biases and sigma (for regression).
 - Bayesian inference, providing posterior distributions for predictions and parameters.
 - Applications in domains such as clinical trials, predictive modeling,